Team Violet take on the London Marathon

 Grant is running the London Marathon in Evelina London’s 150th birthday year!

-You too can help the hospital celebrate this special occasion by supporting Team Violet, or by taking on your own challenge for the hospital.
+You too can help the hospital celebrate this special occasion by taking on your own challenge.